 When you’re indoors, the amount of available light is much less than outdoors.
 This will force you to extend your shutter speed or open up your aperture to compensate for the lack of light.
 If you can’t make these concessions, you’re forced to use a higher ISO.

-This image was taken at ISO 800 on an older digital camera.
+An older digital camera took this image at ISO 800.
 A little noise control software in the editing process and it turned out very nice.
 Again, would have missed it if I was timid about raising the ISO.

 Another situation you may need to increase your ISO is when you need to stop the movement of a subject you’re photographing.
 For example, you’re photographing macro subjects outdoors and there’s a slight breeze.
 A slight breeze when you’re so close to your subject can literally make the subject move right out of the frame.
-Raising the ISO will increase the sensitivity of the sensor, making the image brighter, which will allow you to use a faster shutter speed.
-When I got in very close to this snapdragon, a higher ISO was required to stop even the slightest movement so I could get the sharpness and detail I was after.
+Raising the value will increase the sensitivity of the sensor, making the image brighter, which will allow you to use a faster shutter speed.
+When I got in very close to this snapdragon, I needed to use a higher ISO to stop even the slightest movement and get the sharpness and detail I was after.

 Another moving subject that may require higher ISO’s is wildlife.
 Birds in flight, especially on an overcast day or late in the evening, will be difficult, if not impossible, to photograph without using a higher ISO.
-The skies were so dark when I photographed this bird taking off at the Audubon Swamp Garden in South Carolina, that I was forced to use ISO 2000 in order to freeze motion.
+The skies were so dark when I photographed this bird taking off at the Audubon Swamp Garden in South Carolina.
+So ultimately I had to use ISO 2000 in order to freeze motion.

 Let’s face it, it’s dark at night!
 You’re going to need to increase the ISO of your camera to levels in the 1200-3600 range in order to allow enough light to be absorbed by the sensor and register those stars that you see.
 The amazing thing about doing this is that the camera can actually capture more light from those stars than we can see with the naked eye.
 The images you get at night can be incredible.